Industrial Food Freeze Dryer Guide

 Food-Grade Materials

-The drying chamber, condenser, frame, and product-contact parts should match high-humidity, low-temperature, and cleaning conditions.
+Also, the drying chamber, condenser, frame, and product-contact parts should match high-humidity, low-temperature, and cleaning conditions.
 As a result, material choice affects long-term reliability.

 • Prefer stainless steel for chamber and condenser.